JavaJZR/CBC-CleanUp-Tool/python_app/README.md

 - Verify file has column headers in first row
 - Try opening file in Excel to check for issues

+### File import looks wrong
+- Use **Reselect Current System Header** to pick the correct header row if columns shift after upload.
+- If Excel headers are merged, save a copy of the file (which flattens merges) before re-uploading.
+- When columns seem missing (e.g., PERNR in Column O), re-export the file from Excel or re-upload so the tool reads the full width.

+### Matching problems
+- Double-check the **User ID** and **Full Name** column selections before running cleanup.
+- If nothing matches, enable **Use Fuzzy Logic** and lower the threshold (50–60%) to test whether names are comparable.
+- If too many incorrect matches appear, raise the threshold toward 90% or temporarily disable fuzzy logic for exact matches.

 ### Slow performance
 - Reduce file size by splitting large datasets
 - Close other resource-intensive applications